staaph/ip_search/README.md

 IP Adress Search with Vue3, Leaflet, Mapbox and Geoipify API.
 There is no Backend.
 API Keys were requested for this project only.
 They are exposed.
-Therefore you might want to disable Adbker to avoid CORS Error.
+Therefore you might want to disable Adblocker to avoid CORS Error.

 ## Recommended IDE Setup